 This morning we take a guided tour of two of Beijing’s most famous landmarks, the vast Tian’anmen Square and the Forbidden City, formerly the palatial imperial residence and now a museum displaying the emperors’ collections of ceramics, bronzes, paintings and some 30,000 pieces of jade.
-An optional excursion this afternoon will introduce you to a different side of Chinese life, in Beijing’s ‘hutongs’, the traditional residential areas of narrow alleyways and courtyards, while tonight there will be an opportunity to experience the Gongfu tea ceremony, a complex and ritualised performance, preparing and presenting high quality Chinese tea.
+An optional excursion this afternoon will introduce you to a different side of Chinese life, in Beijing’s ‘hutongs’, the traditional residential areas of narrow alleyways and courtyards, while tonight there will be an opportunity to experience the Gongfu Show, a display of martial arts.

 Day 4 Beijing

 No visit to China is complete without seeing the Great Wall, and today we visit this architectural marvel, stretching for an incredible 8,100km across the country, on an included tour.
 We will also visit the Summer Palace, originally built in the 18th century, and surrounded by extensive formal gardens.
 This evening, you might like to join us for an optional Peking duck dinner, a Beijing speciality, at a local restaurant.

 We head to Beijing railway station this morning to board a train to Xi’an, one of China’s oldest cities.
 On arrival, we will transfer to the Grand Metro Park Hotel (4T), where we will be staying for the next two nights.
 Later, there will be an optional excursion offering the chance to see a demonstration of traditional dumpling making, followed by a walking tour on the remarkable North Square of the Giant Wild Goose Pagoda.
 The square holds the largest musical fountain in Asia.

 Day 6 Xi’an